 Having watched them work, you may find it difficult to resist buying some of their wonderful work.

-You can then wander along our Tangled Trail over the embankment to the Railway Museum.
+You can then wander along our Tangled Trail over the embankment and use your entry ticket for the Railway Museum.
 On the way you can have a close look at the restored Leas Lift.